georgexyz19/dotfiles/README.md

 Made a big change to the repo.
 Change the original .simple to .vimrc, and change original .vimrc to .python.
 The .python setting has lots of plugins enabled.
-It seems that some plugins do not work correct.
+It seems that some plugins do not work correctly.
 I do not know which one works well and which one does not.